nttrung2406/COVID19_disease_detection/README.md

 + Convert pytorch model to ONNX model and TENSORRT to boost the inference speed using NVIDIA gpu.

-+ Comparing among Pytorch, ONNX and TENSORRT model
++ Comparing among Pytorch, ONNX and TENSORRT model.

 **Prerequisite:**